-- 1. Red alder will be the leading species for hardwood management; - 2.
-For site series and identified for hardwood management in Appendix 1.1, listed coniferous species and big-leaf maple may contribute to target stocking; - 3.
-The minimum free growing height of red alder and maple will be 4 m; - 4.
-Not more than 0.5% of the area managed under s.8.5 of this FSP will have hardwood stocking standards applied, over a five-year period; - 5.
-At least 80% of the total stocking will be red alder; - 6.
-The target stocking standard (TSS) is 1500 stems per hectare and the minimum stocking standard is 1000 stems per hectare; and - 7.
-Heavy elk use stocking standards will not be used in hardwood management areas.
+- 1. Deciduous species will be the leading species for hardwood management; - 2.
+Not more than 0.5% of the area managed under s.8.5 of this FSP will have hardwood stocking standards applied, over a five year period; - 3.
+For hardwood management: - a) At least 80% of the total stocking will be alder, and - b) The stocking level will be an average within a standards unit of not less than 1000 stems per hectare;

+4. Heavy elk use stocking standards will not be used in hardwood management areas.